igor725/input_ps4/README.md

 # PS4 Input

 This project contains example code for getting controller input from the DualShock 4 (DS4) controller.
 If a button or multiple buttons are pushed, they will be highlighted on the screen over the controller graphic.
+The original project can be found [here](https://github.com/OpenOrbis/OpenOrbis-PS4-Toolchain/tree/master/samples/input).

 - **Title ID**: BREW00084
 - **Content ID**: IV0000-BREW00084_00-CONTROLREX000000